 digit-required Requires a digit in the password. disable-repeat-characters Disables the ability of the password to contain more than four identical characters. disable-cisco-password Disables the ability to use the word Cisco or any combination as the password. do EXEC command. end Exits from configure mode. exit Exits from this submode. lower-case-required Requires a lowercase letter in the password. min-password-length Specifies a minimum number of characters for a valid password.
-Integer length from 0 to 4,294,967,295. no Negates a command or set its defaults. no-previous-password Prevents users from reusing a part of their previous password. no-username Prohibits users from reusing their username as a part of a password. password-expiration-days Number of days until a password expires.
+Integer length from 0 to 4,294,967,295. no Negates a command or set its defaults. no-previous-password Prevents users from reusing a part of their previous password. revents users from reasing a part of then previous password. no-username Prohibits users from reusing their username as a part of a password. password-expiration-days Number of days until a password expires.
 Integer length from 0 to 80.